PowerShellCrack/DellDriversConsolidator/DriverConsolidator/README.md

     $CabCollection = $CabCollection_verchk
     Write-host "$($CabCollection.Count) drivers filtered for latest version" -ForegroundColor Cyan

 Not I only see 4 drivers in my collection.
 The only next thing to do is grab those drivers and copy them to another folder.
-This should drop
+This should drop the size down dramatically, eepecially if you don't include video drivers (which you should exclude becuse you should download jsut the three catalyst drivers from (ati,intel,nvidia)

+mine went down from 13gb to 3gb.
+Now the next thing to do is filter the drivers inf even further to grab only the latest....coming soon